vtex-apps/minicart/README.md

 =====

 ## Description
-The VTEX minicart app shows a list of all items that a customer add in our Checkout OrderForm API, and this app is used by Dreamstore product.
+The VTEX minicart app shows a list of all items that a customer added in our Checkout OrderForm API, and this app is used by Dreamstore product.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.